Vermont’s Nonprofit Sector: An Economic Driver & Vital Community Partner

 Every person in Vermont is served, in some way, by state and local nonprofit organizations--classified as public charities.
 We've put together an interactive visualization of Vermont's nonprofit sector so that you can make better decisions, locate organizations that share your mission and communicate the meaningful difference these organizations make in the life of Vermonters and the overall health of our economy.
 NOTE FROM IRS REGARDING MASTER FILES: Due to technical problems, the files for the EO/BMF have not been updated for this month.
 The problem is expected to be resolved within the next few days.
 We regret any inconvenience this problem may cause users.
 This means that the IRS data will be updated again shortly.

 Get the Fast Facts, gain an overview of the sector’s statewide financial impact, compare counties, compare sectors, and dive into the detail of Vermont’s nonprofit organizations.

 - More than 4100 Vermont nonprofits serve all corners of the state.
-With healthcare and education driving sector revenue, public charities generate nearly $6 billion in revenue in 2014.
+With healthcare and education driving sector revenue, public charities generate nearly $6 billion.